Best Ever Leg of Lamb

 - Slide a slice of raw garlic into each slit (you really can’t have too many, but the more you have obviously the more garlicky your lamb will be).

-- Place lamb in oven, uncovered, and cook approx. 25 minutes per pound for a medium finish* (160 degrees internal temperature – check with internal meat thermometer).
+- Place lamb in oven, uncovered, and cook approx. 25 minutes per pound for a medium finish* (160 degrees internal temperature – check with instant read thermometer).

 - Remove from oven and let rest approximately 20 minutes before carving, lightly covered with aluminum foil.
 Slice with a sharp knife.